 Online shopping and product safety

-Online shopping is growing rapidly in Australia, accelerated in recent times by the unprecedented increase in online sales driven by the COVID-19 pandemic.
+Online shopping is growing rapidly in Australia accelerated by the increase in online sales driven by the COVID-19 pandemic.

 This could include, among other things, removal of product listings, blocking the sale of a product into Australia and/or informing consumers and sellers, as appropriate.

 This may also include informing sellers and requesting them to contact concerned buyers.